 Many courses of study have offers where you can try out the subject and see if it's a right fit before making a decision.
-These offers include lecture visits, workshops, taster events, and info days.
+These offers include lecture visits as well as workshops, taster events, and info days.

 If you would also like to know if your abilities match the course of study requirements, there are aptitude tests online to see how your skills and interests measure up:

 - OSA-Portal – Overview of German-language online self assessments for academic orientation